Lansdowne portrait: Constable-Hamilton portrait

 Stuart painted a 1797 seated portrait of Washington, based on the Lansdowne.
-William Kerin Constable, who commissioned the Lansdowne copy now at the Brooklyn Museum, also commissioned the seated version.
+William Kerin Constable, who commissioned the Lansdowne replica now at the Brooklyn Museum, also commissioned the seated version.
 Constable presented it to Alexander Hamilton in 1797.
 The portrait remained in the Hamilton family until 1896, when it was bequeathed to the Lenox Library.
 The Lenox Library later merged with the New York Public Library.
 The portrait was auctioned at Sotheby's NY, 30 November 2005, lot 3, and sold for $8,136,000.
 The Constable-Hamilton Portrait is now in the collection of the Crystal Bridges Museum of American Art, in Bentonville, Arkansas.

-Munro-Lenox portrait
+Munro-Lenox Portrait

 Stuart made several changes for the Munro-Lenox portrait (c.1800): Washington's head is slightly turned, and his hand is on the table, rather than gesturing into the air.
-The President looks directly at the viewer, rather than off to the side, which makes it a more compelling image than the Lansdowne.
+The President looks directly at the viewer, which makes it a more compelling image than the Lansdowne.
 The head appears to be based on Stuart's Athenaeum portrait (the image on the one-dollar bill).
 The wall behind the President is lowered, allowing for a more dramatic scene of the sun breaking through the storm clouds.
-After 135 years of ownership by the New York Public Library, the Munro-Lenox portrait was deassessioned and offered for auction in 2005.
+Following 135 years of ownership by the New York Public Library, the Munro-Lenox portrait was deassessioned and offered for auction at Sotheby's NY in 2005.
 It failed to sell at auction, and was sold in a private sale for an undisclosed amount to Michael and Judy Steinhardt.

-Stuart painted three full-size copies of the Munro-Lenox Portrait, one for the Connecticut State House in Hartford; and two for Rhode Island—one for the State House in Providence, and the other for Old Colony House in Newport.
+Stuart painted three full-size replicas of the Munro-Lenox Portrait, one for the Connecticut State House in Hartford; and two for Rhode Island—one for the State House in Providence, and the other for Old Colony House in Newport.